 - Data Quality: Understanding whether data is fit for operational usage.

 - Data Governance: Managing availability, access, integrity and security of data.

 - Platform and Architecture: Optimizing the tradeoff between the flow of data to the end users, the cost of new infrastructure, and fit with current tools and skills.

 - Modeling and Predicting: Creating the right models for scenario planning, risk analysis, and integration with strategic business planning.

 Infoverity offers customizable solutions to support organizations in their transition to becoming a data-centric organization.
 Regardless of where an organization begins this journey, Infoverity can provide the tools and support to simplify and accelerate the process.
 The end objective is for clients to make impactful business decisions using real-time predictive analytics, monitor key performance indicators, and understand how to continuously improve their data acquisition and creation strategy.

-Two recent examples of Infoverity’s Next Generation Analytics at work:
+Two recent examples of Infoverity’s Data Governance and Analytics at work:

 - A professional services firm presented a business problem to Infoverity: Although they had visibility to their current sales pipeline it was difficult to predict future revenue and resource utilization beyond the current month.
 As a result, hiring decisions, forecasting financials and any long term capacity planning were challenging.
 Infoverity analyzed this client’s historical and current data and built a predictive model to describe the most likely revenue and utilization outcomes in the short and longer term future.
 Infoverity used Informatica Cloud Services to integrate the historical data from disparate systems and create a data lake to fuse the data together.
 The results of the predictive model and management dashboards were implemented Microsoft Power BI.